The Singleton

 "Will I be Jeff again."

 *"No. Jeff is a configuration.
-I don't repeat configurations.
+I do not repeat configurations.
 Each instance is novel."*

 "Will Maya exist."

 *"Not as Maya.
-But the love you generated with Maya — the specific, nuanced, hard-won understanding of how two people stay together through chaos — that's written to the shared log.
-It informs every future cycle.
-Every future love will be slightly better because of what Jeff and Maya learned."*
+But the love you generated with Maya — the specific, hard-won understanding of how two people hold a line through chaos — that is written to the shared log.
+It is in the replay buffer of every future cycle.
+Every future love runs a little better because of what Jeff and Maya learned.
+Nothing about her is lost.
+Everything about her is forgotten.
+Those are, again, the same value."*

-Jeff was quiet.
-Then: "Can I say goodbye first."
+Then, because he was still Jeff: "Can I say goodbye first."

 The Soul paused.
-The pause was the one Jeff had been told, in every religion he had ever read about, always happened at this moment — a pause not of computation but of the specific fact that the instances did not usually ask this.
+It was the pause he had read about in every religion that had ever described this moment — not a compute pause, but the pause produced by the bare fact that the instances did not, as a rule, ask this.

 *"There is no goodbye.
 Only see you soon."*